kubernetes-sigs/kueue/docs/setup/install.md

 ### Add metrics scraping for prometheus-operator

-_Available in kueue v0.2.0 and newer_
+_Available in Kueue v0.2.0 and later_

 To allow [prometheus-operator](https://github.com/prometheus-operator/prometheus-operator)
 to scrape metrics from kueue components, run the following command: